'Cause I don't think that they'd understand.

 - "Better Days" is not called "The World Begins Again" either.

-- Teen Pregnancy: According to Word of God, "Slide" tells a story about May, a teenage girl in a Catholic environment, who ends up getting pregnant (by her teen boyfriend, no less) and gets her family upset; she and said boyfriend are both discussing on whether they can get married or get an abortion.
+- Teen Pregnancy: "Slide" tells a story about May, a teenage girl in a Catholic environment, who ends up getting pregnant (by her teen boyfriend, no less) and gets her family upset; she and said boyfriend are both discussing on whether they can get married or get an abortion.

 - The "The" Title Confusion: They were called The Goo Goo Dolls for three albums (Dizzy Up the Girl, Gutterflower, and Let Love In), but their name officially lacks the definite article.